 On May 14, Greece opened its borders in a safe and attainable manner.

-* Proof of a negative PCR test is not required if the traveler was tested positive with COVID-19 in the past 2 to 9 months.
-This can be proved either by presenting a positive PCR molecular test result performed by an authorized laboratory or a medical certificate confirming that the holder was tested positive with SARS-CoV-2 virus infection.
+* Proof that the traveler was tested positive with COVID-19 in the past 2 to 9 months.
+This can be proved either by presenting a positive PCR molecular or an antigen test result performed by an authorized laboratory or a medical certificate confirming that the holder was tested positive with SARS-CoV-2 virus infection.
 All certificates must include the critical information (i.e. number of doses and their respective dates) in English, German French, Italian, Spanish, Russian and the person’s full name must match the name on the passport or any other recognized travel document.

 * Important clarification: Entry of tourists in Greece is not subject to vaccination.
 Presenting a vaccination certificate greatly facilitates the procedures upon arrival.
 However, in no case is a vaccination or antibodies certificate considered a "passport".